mh-cbon/gh-pages/README.md

 travis lint
 ```

+then create a file `config.jekyll.sh` at repository root,

+If such file does not exist, it will default to [this one](https://raw.githubusercontent.com/mh-cbon/gh-pages/master/config.jekyll.sh)

-then create a file `config.jekyll.sh`, in this file, configure git, configure the jekyll folder,
+configure git, configure the jekyll folder,

 ```sh
 #!/bin/bash